 COMMUNICATION OF RESULTS

-We will disseminate the results of the project in order to maximize uptake by different stakeholder communities.
+Dissemination will be differentiate to maximize uptake by different communities.

-1.For academics, we will publish at least four articles (one on the framework itself, one on North Korea, and one on Somalia, and one on forecasting) in leading, high-impact political science, economics, and development journals such as World Development, Food Policy, American Journal of Agricultural Economics, Journal of Development Economics, International Studies Quarterly, Political Geography, and African Affairs.
+1.For academics, we will publish at least four articles (one on the framework itself, one on spatial integration, one storage, and one on institutional capacity and market efficiency) in leading, high-impact political science, economics, and development journals such as World Development, Food Policy, American Journal of Agricultural Economics, Journal of Development Economics, International Studies Quarterly, Political Geography, and African Affairs.
 All have previously published our work.

 2. For policymakers and aid organisations, we will prepare and deliver a briefing paper that lays out the framework in accessible terms, presents the results, and gives recommendations for development, targeted aid and foreign policy.
-In Canberra we will brief Australian Aid, and the Southeast Asia and Africa teams at DFAT.
+In Canberra we will brief DFAT’s foreign development and aid programs, and the Southeast Asia and Africa teams.

-3. For a sustainable benefit to analysts and the wider public, we will write a series of short pieces to be published in high-visibility venues, and create a website that will automatically import market price data for Africa as they are produced; (2) visualize market price data; (3) forecast grain prices and market integration for different countries based on (4) different modelled scenarios.
+3. For a sustainable benefit to analysts and the wider public, we will write a series of short pieces to be published in high-visibility venues, and create a website that will automatically import market price data for Africa as they are produced; (2) visualize market price data; (3) forecast grain prices and market integration for different countries based on (4) different modelled scenarios, including those where conflict intensity varies.

 REFERENCES